qzhou1607-zz/bm-demo/README.md

 1. Display of products
 2. Shopping cart
 3. Submission of orders
-4. Dashboard for orders management
+4. Dashboard for order management
 5. List options for shipping (via Shippo API)
 6. Print label and track packages